Neural Video Fields Editing: Introduction

 To address these challenges, a memory-efficient framework is developed for consistent text-driven video editing, avoiding intricate attention-related operations or fine-tuning for T2I models.
-Inspired by \cite{instructnerf2nerf}, validating the use of a T2I model for updating neural radiance fields in editing 3D scenes, we extend this concept to video signals through a Neural Video Field (NVF).
 Specifically, our approach comprises two stages: \textbf{video fitting} and \textbf{field editing}.
-In the first stage, we construct an NVF with tri-plane encoding and sparse grids, efficiently modeling temporal and content priors of a given video.
-Benefiting from its encoding efficiency, even lengthy videos with hundreds of frames can be represented as a signal field.
+In the first stage, we construct a Neural Video Field (NVF) with tri-plane encoding and MultiLayer Perceptron (MLP) decoding, efficiently modeling temporal and content priors of a given video.
+Benefiting from its encoding efficiency, even lengthy videos with hundreds of frames can be compactly represented as a signal field.
 In the second stage, the trained NVF is updated to incorporate text-based editing effects.
 During each iteration, NVF renders a frame, and a T2I model is employed to edit it based on the provided text.
 These edited frames serve as pseudo Ground Truths (GTs) to optimize the parameters of NVF.
-Since NVF has been initially trained on the original video, it retains robust temporal priors post-optimization while manifesting the desired editing effects.
+Since NVF has been initially trained on the original video, it retains robust temporal priors after optimization while manifesting the desired editing effects.
 This strategy of using \textbf{N}eural \textbf{V}ideo fields for video \textbf{Edit}ing is termed \textbf{NVEdit}.
-Our NVEdit possesses inherent intriguing properties of neural representation, \textit{e.g.}, frame interpolation, which has been explored in recent works \cite{NeRV, NVP}.
-During inference, NVEdit predicts frames not present in the original video seamlessly, while exhibiting coherent editing effects.
+Our NVEdit also possesses inherent intriguing properties of neural representation, \textit{e.g.}, frame interpolation, which has been explored in recent works \cite{NeRV, NVP}.
+It means that NVEdit can predict frames not present in the original video while exhibiting coherent editing effects.
 In addition, both the NVF and the T2I model within NVEdit are adaptable, allowing for seamless improvements or replacements based on diverse requirements.
-In this paper, we majorly adopt Instruct-Pix2Pix (IP2P) \cite{InstructPix2Pix} for editing effects.
+In this paper, we majorly adopt InstructPix2Pix (IP2P) \cite{InstructPix2Pix} for editing effects.
 We observed that for local editing, IP2P tends to modify regions that should be preserved inaccurately, impacting video editing outcomes.
 To address this, an auxiliary mask is designed to constrain the editable region without additional calculation, resulting in Instruct-Pix2Pix+ (IP2P+).
 This version not only enhances local editing capabilities but also demonstrates the potential for T2I model improvement within NVEdit.
 Overall, our contributions are as follows: \begin{itemize} \item[$\bullet$] We develop NVEdit, using a neural video field to fit long videos and refining it with off-the-shelf T2I models for editing effects.
 It allows for seamless improvement or replacement of both the T2I models and the video field. \item[$\bullet$] We propose an auxiliary mask to promote the local editing capability of IP2P, thus benefiting our video editing.
 It also highlights our potential for T2I model improvement. \item[$\bullet$] Extensive experiments demonstrate that the proposed method edits long videos with hundreds of frames more consistently while exhibiting promising editing effects. \item[$\bullet$] NVEdit capitalizes on the unique properties of neural representation, including frame interpolation.
 The interpolated frames exhibit coherent editing effects seamlessly, without any fine-tuning or post-processing operations. \end{itemize}